katiewinter017/Winter-Portfolio/FinalProjectKatieWinter.md

 Additionally, while there are may be other options to use, I am looking to try out something new.
 I have not ever used Shorthand before, so I think it will be a beneficial expereince to see how the platform works.
 Moving forward then, I will have experience with Shorthand incase I ever need to use it again in my career.

+Head over to [Part II](FinalProjectPart2.md) to see what the next steps were!